Regardless of what soil type you have there is a solution.

 Ensure you check the soils pH and adjust accordingly (pH kits are available from your local hardware or garden centre).

 are all soils between the extremes of sand and clay soils.
+You can plant just about anything and I will thrive.
 Loam soils always benefit from the application of good quality mulch as this continues to encourage beneficial worm activity and increases water retention.

 Ensure you check the soils pH and adjust accordingly (pH kits are available from your local hardware or garden centre for around $20.00).